Roman Copper hopes to rescue Romania mine deal

 Former communist countries across the European Union have sold state holdings, but Romania’s persistent failure to do so has left a huge, inefficient public sector in the bloc’s second-poorest nation as it struggles to emerge from deep recession.

-Analysts say failure to sell Cupru Min - with estimated reserves of 900,000 tonnes of copper, or about 60 percent of the country’s overall estimated reserves - would not bode well for a plan to cut state participation in its enterprises.
+Analysts say failure to sell Cupru Min - with estimated reserves of 900,000 metric tonnes (992,080 tons) of copper, or about 60 percent of the country’s overall estimated reserves - would not bode well for a plan to cut state participation in its enterprises.

 “Roman Copper unequivocally confirms its readiness to implement all the actions and investments requested by the government since the open auction for Cupru Min on March 26,” the Canadian firm said in its statement.